ingeniouslot/AngularJS/_posts/2016-06-15-controllers-in-angularjs.md

 ## Attach controller to DOM

+When a controller is attached to the DOM Angular will instantiate a new Controller object, using the specified Controller's constructor function.

+You can attach controller to DOM in two different ways

-Controller is attached to the DOM via the ng-controller directive.
+1. Controller is attached to the DOM via the **ng-controller** directive.

 {% highlight HTML %}